Menu

 Duration Best for Honest advice

-2 days / 1 night Most first visits The best balance for Trang An or Tam Coc, Hang Mua, Hoa Lu or Bich Dong, plus some countryside time.
+2 days / 1 night Most first visits The best balance.
+One boat tour, Hang Mua, one temple or pagoda, plus countryside time.

-2 nights Travelers who dislike rushing More comfortable if you want sunrise, sunset, cycling, relaxed meals and quieter hours after day tours leave.
+2 nights Travelers who dislike rushing Adds sunrise, sunset, cycling and the quiet hours after day tours leave.

-3 to 4 days Slow travelers and nature lovers Worth it if you want to add Van Long, Bai Dinh, Cuc Phuong National Park or simply enjoy the countryside.
+3 to 4 days Slow travelers and nature lovers Enough room for Van Long, Bai Dinh or Cuc Phuong National Park without cutting anything else.

 Best things to do in Ninh Binh for first-time visitors

-If this is your first time in Ninh Binh, do not try to see everything.
 The best Ninh Binh days are rarely the ones with the longest checklist.
-Choose one boat tour, one viewpoint, one cultural stop and some time in the countryside.
-That is usually enough to understand why people like the place.
+A first visit only needs one boat tour, one viewpoint, one cultural stop and some unstructured time in the countryside.
+Below is what each of the main sights actually offers, so you can pick rather than collect.

 Trang An